Skip to main content

 What's Next

 After you complete the initial setup and create agents using Agent Builder, you can begin deploying them to make them available for user interactions.
-The Enterprise features operate transparently—your agents and tools work the same way, but with the added security, governance, and observability that production environments demand.
+You can also create gateways to connect Agent Mesh with external systems like Slack workspaces and Event Mesh brokers.
+The Enterprise features operate transparently—your agents and tools work the same way, but with the added security, governance, and observability that production environments require.